A Generalized False Vacuum Skyrme model: The coupling constant fixing from the experimental data

 Note that the topological solutions of \rf{psieqradial} model are constructed by determining the values of the integration constant $\gamma$ that lead to integer values of the topological charge.
 This is achieved by solving an equation for the $\hpsi$ field, which changes as $\gamma$ varies.
 Therefore, the integration constant depends on the value of $Q$, similarly to how running coupling constants behave in QCD, but at the classical level.

 Curiously, this choice of the reference nucleus and \rf{fixingbeta0mu0} fixes the prediction of the radii of the model without fixing any other coupling constants.
-Since $\vartheta$ and $\mu_0 / \beta_2$ are fixed, we can obtain $\sigma_2$ and $\sigma_G$ by fitting the binding energy per nucleon given in \rf{binding} to a list of experimental data containing a wide number of nuclei.
-This also fixes the energy $E_2$ given in \rf{energyf}.
-As is commonly done in Skyrme-type models, it is convenient to impose that the total energy \rf{false0} of the $Q = 1$ topological soliton corresponds to the mass of the proton, $m_p = 938.272081\;MeV$, since it corresponds to the mass of the nucleus of $^1$H. Consequently, the ratio $m_0 / e_0$ of the term $E_1$, which does not contribute to the binding energy, can be fixed by \be \frac{m_0}{e_0}=\frac{m_p-E_2\(Q=1\)}{48\,\pi^2} \lab{protonmass}\ee
+Since $\vartheta$ and $\mu_0 / \beta_2$ are fixed, we can obtain $\sigma_2$ and $\sigma_G$ by fitting the binding energy per nucleon given in \rf{binding} to a list of experimental data.
+This also fixes the energy term $E_2$ given in \rf{energyf} for all values of $Q$.